Help Me Choose: Dandruff Hair Care

 Neem & Tea Tree OilThe ancient healing properties of Neem and Tea Tree Oils are well known.

-Tea tree oil has natural antibacterial and anti-fungal properties that are especially helpful in treating dandruff or seborrheic dermatitis caused by a yeast-like fungus called Malassezia.
+Tea tree oil has natural antibacterial and anti-fungal properties that may be especially helpful in treating dandruff or seborrheic dermatitis caused by a yeast-like fungus called Malassezia.

 Try our Neem & Tea Tree Body and Hair Shampoo